bernhardAxonIvy/doc/README.md

 1. **Prevent big files**.
 If you use includes, the name of the included file should start with underscore.
 2. **No binary files**.
 Use another repository for binary files.

+## Drawings, Schematics and Images

+Use [Graphviz](https://www.graphviz.org) to create this kind of artifact.
+Use the following template to create new artifacts compatible with [Sketchviz](https://sketchviz.org):

+    digraph your-name-here {
+      layout=neato;
+      node [shape=box, fontname="Roboto,Helvetica Neue,Arial,sans-serif", fixedsize="true", margin=0.1];

+      /* nodes */

+      /* edges */

+      /* edge labels */

+    }

+When developing artifacts in Sketchviz,

+- Uncheck the **Sketchy** checkbox to avoid the pencil-like drawing style
+- Copy and paste your content between your editor and Sketchviz
+- Refer to the dot images in the engine documentation for reference
+- standardize formats
+  - always quote numbers
+  - keep number formats consistent
+  - always use the same sequence of attributes
+  - try to align attributes where useful - see existing dot files.

 ## Samples